FTC approves Dollar Tree's takeover of Family Dollar

 The stores spread across 35 states, which Dollar Tree has offered to sell to private equity firm Sycamore Partners, has to be sold within 150 days after the deal closes, the agency said.

-The FTC put the value of the Family Dollar acquisition at $9.2 billion.
-(1.usa.gov/1LXQDY1)
+The FTC put the value of the Family Dollar acquisition at $9.2 billion (6 billion pounds).

 Dollar Tree said in April the FTC had identified about 340 stores to be divested for the deal to go through.